smorin/vagrant-flow/README.md

 vagrant flow hostfile
 ```

 This will make an API call to digital ocean (https://developers.digitalocean.com/droplets/), retrieve your list of hostnames and Ip's, and append that information retrieved from DO to the VM's hosts file specified in your Vagrantfile.
-The config file it will look for by default is hostfile_do.yml
+The config file it will look for by default is the same as the file for multiinit - multiinitconfig.yml
 ```
 vagrant flow hostfile -d
 ```